tjanek/tdd-katas/README.md

 Katas using Groovy and Spock

-Kata 01 - Build version comparator:
+Build Version Comparator Kata
 ----------------------------------

 Comparator that compares two build version values.
-Build versions are made of some integers separated by dots.
+Build versions are made of some numbers separated by dots.

 For example:

 * 1